tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_cleanup|

-The Cleanup Settings pane allows you to define the parameters for the clean-up process of scanned raster images, in order to convert them into Toonz Raster images, ready to be painted in OpenToonz.
+The Cleanup Settings pane allows you to define the parameters for the clean-up process of scanned raster images, in order to convert them into Toonz Raster images, ready to be painted in Tahoma.

 See  :ref:`Cleaning-up Scanned Drawings <cleaning-up_scanned_drawings>`  .